DerekTurtleRoe/ares/docs/guides/shaders.md

 **Note:**
 For technical reasons,
-higan's emulation of certain consoles can produce surprising behaviour in certain shaders, particularly shaders that compare each console pixel with its neighbours.
+ares's emulation of certain consoles can produce surprising behavior in certain shaders, particularly shaders that compare each console pixel with its neighbors.
 See [Video Shaders and TV-based consoles][vstv] for details.

 [vstv]: #video-shaders-and-tv-based-consoles